Is the website displaying in the correct language? Please confirm or select a different language.

 - Scale platform binding is indicated by non-repeatable weight readings.
 To avoid platform binding, ensure clearance around the platform so it can move freely.

-Additional tips for cleaning in washdown environments:
+Additional tips for cleaning your floor scale in washdown environments:

 - Water damage is a common cause of failure in load cells with an IP rating lower than IP69K.
 Be sure to use IP69K cells when high pressure or steam cleaning is present.